sell201374/consul-and-swarm/README.txt

 7) Should be able to see the containers spread in those two machines.. docker -H tcp://<<first machine ip>>:3000 ps

-8) On consul UI, one can view the nodes running the swarm agents http://<<consul machine>>:8500/ui/#/dc1/kv/docker/swarm/nodes/
+8) On consul UI, one can view the nodes running the swarm agent http://<<consul machine>>:8500/ui/#/dc1/kv/docker/swarm/nodes/